 - Prepare your home for sale (4 to 6 weeks): Your agent will help you price your listing and assist in staging your home if needed.
 During this time, take a look at your home’s condition to see if there are any potential issues.

 - Shop for a new home (8 weeks): Once you comb through the market and find your ideal home, it’s time to create the perfect offer.
-Your agent might suggest adding a sales contingency, which states your purchase is dependent on you selling your current home first.
+Your agent might suggest adding a sales contingency, which states that your purchase is dependent on you selling your current home first.
 If your offer is accepted, your agent may also recommend a longer closing time, so you’re able to sell your home and use your equity for the down payment if possible.

 - List your house for sale